alex-mcdaniel/alex-mcdaniel.github.io/_projects/tiktok_Claims.md

 In other words, the goal of this project is to develop a predictive model that can determine whether a video contains a claim or offers an opinion.

- The notebook for this project can be found as a <a href="TikTok_Claim_Classification.html">static wbepage here</a>.
+ The notebook for this project can be found as a <a href="TikTok_Claim_Classification.html">static webpage here</a>.
 The related Tableau Story can be found <a href="https://public.tableau.com/app/profile/alex.mcdaniel/viz/TikTokClaimsClassificationbasicEDA/Story1">here</a>.
 This project was completed as part of the <a href="https://www.coursera.org/professional-certificates/google-advanced-data-analytics">Google Advanced Data Analytics Professional Certificate</a>.